How Does a Car Allowance Work?

 Reimbursement-based Car Allowance

-Employees track and submit mileage logs, then are reimbursed based on a per-mile rate for business miles driven.
+Employees will keep note of their usage in a mileage log, these are submitted and then reimbursed based on a per-mile rate for business miles driven.

 What Influences Car Allowance Amounts?